shivareddyiirs/QRealTime/README.md

 ![image](https://user-images.githubusercontent.com/9129316/32544265-ff06041e-c49d-11e7-82a0-24e655052395.png)

 <br>
-Right click over any existing layer --> QRealTIme and choose desired option
+Right click over any existing layer --> QRealTIme and choose desired option:
+<br>Make Online (To Create new form), import (to import data of existing form), synch(to automatically update your layer)
+<br>If you want to import data from already existing form (created without using our plugin) do ensure that the name of the geometry field is 'GEOMETRY','location' or 'gps.
+Other geometry field names are currently not supported.

 ![image](https://user-images.githubusercontent.com/9129316/32544408-65f01516-c49e-11e7-9077-a9e18c602e11.png)